TimothyPhokane/TimothyPhokane/README.md

 ### Hey there! 👋 I'm Temoso Phokane

-Have you ever stared at a blank screen, brimming with ideas but unsure how to translate them into the digital world?
-That's me, Temoso Phokane, a wide-eyed aspiring coder on a thrilling quest to unlock the magic of programming.

-I may be a newbie at the foot of the coding mountain, but my thirst for knowledge and boundless enthusiasm fuel my every step.
-I'm here to learn, grow, and collaborate with other passionate programmers on this incredible journey.
-So, if you're a seasoned developer or a fellow beginner, feel free to say hello and share your coding wisdom!

 **What keeps me curious?**

 * Currently diving deep into the world of Java and SQL.